Canada

 Whether it is potholes, traffic congestion, or deteriorated pavement, many of Canada’s highways are in serious need of improvement.

 Coquihalla Highway is an extreme freeway located in British Columbia, Canada's westernmost province.
-It’s one of the worst roads in all of North America in winters.
+It’s one of the worst roads in all of North America during winters.
 There were 32 fatal crashes between 2004 and 2013 (according to ICBC).
-In spring, summer or fall, it's a breeze, but in winter there are at least 400-500 accidents and plenty of fatalities.
+In spring, summer, or fall, it's a breeze, but in winter, there are at least 400-500 accidents and plenty of fatalities.

-Alberta Provincial Highway No. 40 is a very scenic drive through western Alberta, in Canada.
-Many segments of the trip include a mix of paved and gravel sections.
+Alberta Provincial Highway 40 offers a highly picturesque drive through western Alberta, Canada.
+Various segments of the journey feature a combination of paved and gravel sections.

-Located in the province of Newfoundland and Labrador, the easternmost province of Canada, in the country's Atlantic region, Trans-Labrador Highway (TLH) is the name of a very scenic drive.
+Located in the province of Newfoundland and Labrador, the easternmost province of Canada, in the country's Atlantic region, Trans-Labrador Highway (TLH) is a very scenic yet challenging drive.
 Most of the road features a well-packed asphalt/gravel surface.
-Along the route drivers will experience sharp curves, winding road, narrow bridges and steep grades.
-Drive with care, caution and control.
+Along the route, drivers will experience sharp curves, winding parts, narrow bridges, and steep grades.
+Drive with care, caution, and control.

 Located in the northern part of the continent of North America, Canada is the second-largest country in the world.
 Canada's mountains are a memorable experience, studded with glaciers, lakes, waterfalls, canyons and limestone caves.
 Mountains can be found all over British Columbia while those in Alberta are mainly concentrated on the eastern side of the Canadian Rockies.

-Located in Alberta province in Western Canada, Icefields Parkway is the name of a very rewarding drive through big mountains, glaciers and deep blue lakes.
+Located in the Alberta province of Western Canada, Icefields Parkway is the name of a very rewarding drive through big mountains, glaciers, and deep blue lakes.
 It’s one of the most scenic drives in the world.

-Heckman Pass is a high mountain pass at an elevation of 1.524m (5.000ft) above the sea level, located in west-central British Columbia, in Canada.
+Heckman Pass is a high mountain pass at an elevation of 1.524m (5,000ft) above sea level, located in west-central British Columbia, Canada.

 The Great Alaska Highway connects America’s most isolated state with the lower 48.
 Constructed during World War II it serves as one of the few options to get up north to the Final Frontier without getting on a boat or plane.
 While driving up to Alaska sounds easy enough, this long voyage is not one to be underestimated.

 Smith Dorrien Trail is the name of a very scenic drive located in Kananaskis, in the Alberta province of Canada.
-It's one of the highest roads of the country.
+It's one of the highest roads in the country.

-Kootenay Pass is a high mountain pass at an elevation of 1.782m (5,846ft) above the sea level, located in the province of British Columbia, in Canada.
+Kootenay Pass is a high mountain pass, situated at an elevation of 1,782m (5,846ft) above sea level, located in the province of British Columbia, Canada.

-Forks Of The Credit Road is the name of a very scenic yet curvy drive, located in Caledon, in the Regional Municipality of Peel in the Greater Toronto Area of Ontario, Canada.
+Forks Of The Credit Road is a very scenic yet curvy drive, located in Caledon, in the Regional Municipality of Peel in the Greater Toronto Area of Ontario, Canada.

-Tibbitt to Contwoyto Winter Road is the name of an ice road located in the Northwest Territories and Nunavut in Northern Canada.
-The road –named after the first and the last lakes on the ice road–was built for first time in 1982.
+Tibbitt to Contwoyto Winter Road is an ice road located in the Northwest Territories and Nunavut in Northern Canada.
+The road, named after the first and the last lakes on the ice road, was built for the first time in 1982.
 It is a supply route for several gold and diamond mines in the Canadian arctic.

 Fort Chipewyan Winter Road is the name of an ice road running through some of the most breathtaking landscapes in all Alberta, in Canada.